-A senior student in the last semester or summer session of undergraduate work may complete a normal load with graduate work as provided below:
+A senior student in the last semester or summer session of undergraduate work may complete a normal load with graduate work as provided helow:

-- Must be within 15 semester credit hours of graduation - Must have a 3.0 cumulative grade point average in upper-division work - Must not enroll for more than 15 semester credit hours total, and must not enroll for more than 6 semester credit hours of graduate work - Cannot count work in graduate courses towards the bachelor's degree.
+- Must be within 15 semester credit hours of graduation - Must have a 3.0 cumulative grade point average in upper-division work - Must not enroll for more than 15 semester credit hours total, and must not enroll for more than 6 semester credit hours of graduate work.
+Cannot count work in graduate courses towards the bachelor's degree.
 Graduate courses will be reserved for credit toward the graduate degree when the student is fully accepted into a graduate program (not applicable to students pursuing the BA/MA degree) - Must have approval from the Department/Division Chair and the Dean of the College in which the work is offered

-Combined BA/MA, BA/MS, BS/MS Degrees
+COMBINED BA/MA, BA/MS, BS/MS DEGREES

 Undergraduate students with majors in Communication, English, Criminal Justice, History, Mathematics, Political Science, Psychology, or Sociology may pursue a combined BA/MA, BA/MS or BS/MS program.
-Students with an overall GPA of 3.2 or higher and a field GPA of 3.5 (3.25 for Mathematics) or higher (after completing at least six 3000-4000 level SCH; 9 SCH in Political Science with 3 SCH at the 3000-4000 level) may apply for admission to the Master of Arts/Master of Science program during their junior year.
+Students with an overall GPA of 3.2 or higher and a field GPA of 3.5 (3.25 for Mathematics) or higher (after completing at least six 3000-4000 level SCH: 9 SCH in Political Science with 3 SCH at the 3000-4000 level) may apply for admission to the Master of Arts/Master of Science program during their junior year.
 Students accepted into the program will begin taking graduate courses during the senior year.
 Students must attain a "B" in their coursework to remain in and continue the combined program.
+Students will need to complete all admission requirements to the program during their junior year in addition to two letters of recommendation, one from the student's faculty advisor and one from another faculty member.